eazzyLEE/WebCouper/README.md

 # WebCouper
-Source code for my WebCouper Test
+Source code for my première WebCouper Project

 *This code was eventually with the React framework, the dynamism is not yet 100%. __open for review__, Thank you*